 When it opened on October 12, 1963, the PCC adopted some of the successes of the hukilau.
 The general pattern of cultural activities, a sumptuous meal and a culminating performance of songs and dances became the basic PCC program.
 Many of those who performed at the hukilau became part of the Center’s original cast.
 (Webb)

-Since opening, over 33-million visitors have been introduced to the Polynesian people, their arts and customs, and nearly 15,000-BYU-Hawaiʻi students have helped finance their educational objectives while working as the friendly guides, performers and other PCC employees serving people from all over the world.
+Since opening, million of visitors have been introduced to the Polynesian people, their arts and customs, and tens of thousands of BYU-Hawaiʻi students have helped finance their educational objectives while working as the friendly guides, performers and other PCC employees serving people from all over the world.

 Each of the major Polynesian cultures has its own section, centered on a traditional village.
 Hourly performances and cultural learning experiences take place in these villages.
 Villages include: Hawaii, Samoa, Aotearoa (present-day New Zealand,) Fiji, Tahiti, Tonga and the Marquesas Islands.